Sing a New Psalm:

 Q&A—where to find some answers

-Some people who are used to doing Bible studies from other publishers miss the answer keys included in those studies.
-One leader even admitted to us that she relied on answer keys so she didn’t have to spend time doing Bible study lessons herself.
-We sympathize with omnipresent time constraints, but we maintain that up-front answer keys provide people with a strong temptation to rely on someone else’s idea of what Scripture means instead of thinking more deeply about what God might be trying to say to them personally at that moment.
+Some people are used to doing Bible studies from other publishers, and they’ve told us that they miss the answer keys that many of those studies offer.
+One leader even admitted that she relied on answer keys so she didn’t have to spend time doing Bible study lessons herself.
+We sympathize with omnipresent time constraints, but we maintain that up-front answer keys provide people with a strong temptation to rely on someone else’s idea of what Scripture means instead of thinking more deeply about what God might be trying to say to each of us as individuals at a particular moment in time.

 Q: Why don’t Turning to God’s Word Catholic Bible studies provide any printed answer keys?